m-paolino/portfolio/content/about.md

 ### Background :cowboy_hat_face:

-My name is Paolo Minniti (call me *Paolino*!) and I'm from Sicily, the largest Mediterranean island in Italy.
-I have a bachelor's degree in **Computer Science & Engineering** and a master of science in **Artificial Intelligence & Machine Learning**, both achieved from the [Politecnico di Milano](https://polimi.it).
-I currently work as **Data Scientist jr.** at [Accenture](https://accenture.com/it-it) in Milan and as tester of software and digital services in spare time, with an eye on the latest **technology advancements** in *Artificial Intelligence* area.
+My name is Paolo Minniti, but you can call me *Paolino*!
+I hail from Sicily, the largest Mediterranean island in Italy.
+I hold a bachelor's degree in **Computer Science & Engineering** and a master of science in **Artificial Intelligence & Machine Learning**, both achieved from the [Politecnico di Milano](https://polimi.it).
+I am currently serving as **Junior Data Scientist** at [Accenture](https://accenture.com/it-it) in Milan, keeping a keen eye on the latest **tech advancements** in *Artificial Intelligence*.

-I aim to push myself to the next level, from small everyday problems to more complicated tasks.
-If I'm not getting better then I'm getting worse, my journey is one of persistence and resilience.
+My personal philosophy revolves around constantly challenging myself, from tackling small everyday problems to handling more complex tasks.
+I firmly believe that if I'm not progressing, I'm regressing.
+My journey is characterized by persistence and resilience.
 I am sure we humans have the potential to learn something new through daily life challenges and to further the overall self-improvement.
-The main goal is to be better today than yesterday, with a plan to become even better tomorrow!
+The ultimate goal is to be better today than yesterday, with a strategic plan for continuous improvement.

 #### TOP-PERFORMER • SELF-DETERMINED • TECH PASSIONATE